 PopStop™ is a proprietary device that eliminates what is commonly known as first round pop (FRP) in suppressors.
 First round pop occurs when oxygen contained in a “cold” suppressor meets unburnt hot propellant.
 With certain suppressors, first round pop can account for more than twice the impulse noise as the subsequent shot through the same suppressor.
 PopStop interfaces between barrel and suppressor and utilizes a valve that allows for an injection of inert carbon dioxide into the suppressor via commonly available carbon dioxide cartridges and handheld tire inflators.
 The result is a suppressor purged of oxidation gas (oxygen) and replaced with an inert gas (carbon dioxide).
 We’ve tested the effects of PopStop lasting up to five minutes with a one second injection.
 The effects can last even longer if a condom (or similar) is used to seal the end of the suppressor post-injection.

-Using a calibrated Larson Davis LxT-1 sound impulse meter our testing yielded a reduction of up to 9 dB by utilizing PopStop.
+Using a calibrated Bruel and Kjar 2209 and Larson Davis LxT-1 sound impulse meters testing yielded a reduction of up to 9 dB by utilizing PopStop.
 Additionally, PopStop eliminates suppressor flash associated with FRP and can act to cool down the suppressor which helps reduce the POI (Point of Impact) shift commonly observed with certain suppressors.

 PopStop is not intended for use with 9mm pistols as most 9mm threaded barrel shoulders are too short to properly function.